Be An Early Childhood Educator in Grey County

 - To learn more about operating a licensed home child care centre, please see https://grey.ca/childrens-services.

 How to become an ECE?

 - Are you new to the field?
 While you can train as an RECE at various universities(link is external) and colleges(link is external), Fanshawe College(link is external) and Georgian College (link is external)offer the Early Childhood Education diploma program in Bruce County.
 Both colleges work together with local employers for your ECE work placement.

 - If you are currently attending high school, please ensure you discuss dual credit opportunities with your guidance counsellor.

 How to access financial support to become an ECE?

 - You can now apply for the ECE Education Grant(link is external), scholarships and bursaries(link is external), and OSAP(link is external) to help cover tuition costs.
 There is also a Leadership Certification Grant(link is external) for registered ECEs to continue their education.
 YouTube has a great video(link is external) to help you apply for these grants.

 Ongoing Professional Development Opportunities in Grey County

-- To work as an early childhood educator in Ontario, graduates are required to register with the Ontario College of Early Childhood Educators.
-As ECE is a regulated profession, there is a commitment to continuous professional learning.
+- To work as an early childhood educator in Ontario, graduates are required to register with the Ontario College of Early Childhood Educators(link is external).
+As ECE is a regulated profession(link is external), there is a commitment to continuous professional learning(link is external).

 Grey County offers free professional development opportunities to help ECEs grow, learn, and reflect on their practice.